 5.01 The Union agrees there will be no strikes and the Employer agrees there will be no lockouts during the term of this Agreement.
-The term "strike" and "lockout" shall bear the meaning given them in the Ontario Labour Relations Act, as amended.
+The term "strike" and "lockout" shall bear the meaning given them in the Ontario Labour RelationsAct as amended from time to time.